 (above-left and below) Museum of the Theatre: head of a member of the Julio-Claudian imperial family and architectural elements; (above-right) "Tabula Peutingeriana" a Vth century AD map of the roads of the Roman Empire showing: Caesaraugusta, Saguntum and Tarraco

-Caesaraugusta was very well situated from a transportation point of view: the River Ebro was navigable and commodities including marbles could easily reach the town; roads linked the town to Tarraco, the capital of the Roman province, and to Saguntum, an important port.
-In addition a direct road linked Caesaraugusta with southern France across the Pyrenees and the town was the final point of roads from the inner regions of northern Spain.
+Caesaraugusta was very well situated from a communication point of view: the River Ebro was navigable in Roman time and commodities including marbles could easily reach the town; roads linked the town to Tarraco, the capital of the province, and to Saguntum, an important port.
+In addition a direct road linked Caesaraugusta with France across the Pyrenees and the town was the final point of roads from the inner regions of Spain.
 The wealth of the town is testified to by the decoration of its theatre.

 Roman Forum: (left) lower structure of a building; (right) cloaca (sewer)

 Some remains of the Forum were excavated in 1988-1991 near La Seo.
 They included a large rectangular portico which was completed at the time of Emperor Tiberius and an underground sewer which discharged wastewater into the nearby river.
 The portico was flanked by shops and one side of it housed a temple, most likely a Capitolium, a temple dedicated to Jupiter, Juno and Minerva, the deities who were worshipped on the Capitol Hill of Rome and were regarded as a symbol of the city (see the Capitolium of Thugga).